JongYun-Kim/XbeeMav/launch/Readme.md

 # summary
-    (1) change the name space in all launch files in this folder (2) check if the nodes, topics, and services has a proper name space while you running the launch files.
+    (1) change the name space in all launch files in this folder (2) check if the nodes, topics, and services have the same proper name space while you running the launch files.